Friendly-chainsaw/find-flix/readme.md

 ## 💻 Usage

 The information used is provided by The Movie Database API.
-In the search input you can search for a film
+In the search input you can search for a movie.
+To see more information, click on the movie you want to know about.
+Another tab will open with the title, the providers availables separated by Buy, rent or Stream.

 ## 👩‍👩‍👧‍👧 Contributors